How to Manage a Distributed Team

 In a remote work setting, by definition it isn't possible to 'Face Time'.
 Here is where things can get a bit tricky for people who come from a traditional mindset of clocking hours on the job.
 While working remotely, trust forms the foundation of working and the focus shifts entirely to the end output as that is the one tangible aspect that can be seen by all - spending late nights to impress your superiors helps no one.
 This means that your team can concentrate on things that actually matter - to get work done, rather than just posturing.

-However, such a culture needs to be inculcated amongst all.
+However, such a result oriented culture needs to be inculcated amongst all.
 In a chat with Scott, Director of Customer Acquisition at Invision, he mentioned how some managers could be tempted to use a remote corollary of the in-office 'Face Time' - checking the green symbol of being "Available" on Slack.
 This is an extremely slippery path to be on and can spoil the ethos of your team.

 This attitude might become a reactionary measure to tackle individuals who are performing poorly.
 Scott suggested that such cases can be addressed in the following manner: